Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ~~~~

-An applicative payload of 443 bytes is passed to SCHC compression layer
+An applicative payload of 443 bytes is passed to SCHC compression layer.
+Rule 1
-using rule 1, allowing to compress it to 130 bytes and 5 bits: 1 byte
+is used by C/D layer, allowing to compress it to 130 bytes and 5 bits: 1 byte
 RuleID, 21 bits residue + 127 bytes payload.

 SCHC Packet: